What is CrossFit?

 - And waist circumference, especially when compared to other forms of exercise.

 Higher intensity exercise also has shown to have a greater effect on fat oxidation even after the workout.
 One study found that participants who performed a high intensity functional training protocol versus a traditional endurance training protocol saw a significant reduction in waist circumference when compared to those performing traditional endurance training over 15 weeks.
 The most interesting part of the study is that the energy expenditure was much higher in the endurance training group than the high intensity group.
-However, it yielded less results in terms of fat loss (10).
+However, it yielded fewer results in terms of fat loss (10).

 Aside from body composition, CrossFit exercises also show greater results when it comes to physical performance.
 An 8-week study compared results between a high intensity exercise group and a moderate intensity exercise group.
 The high intensity group exercised 38.7±15.6 minutes/week while the moderate intensity group exercised 190±10.7 minutes/week.
 Surprisingly, the high intensity exercise group had a greater impact on muscular endurance and VO2 Max (maximal oxygen uptake) compared to the moderate intensity exercise group (10).